 The laptop's 256GB PCIe SSD took just 24 seconds to copy 4.97GB of mixed media files.
 That's a comfortable rate of 212 MBps, which would dwarf any laptop with a mechanical hard drive or a slower SSD.
-The MacBook Air returned an identical speed on our test.
-However, the ultraportable laptop category average is a modest 15 MBps higher, the Spectre 13 was 60 percent quicker and the Dell XPS 13 was more than twice as fast.
+Still, the premium laptop average is closer to 500 MBps now.

 With its integrated Intel UHD 620 GPU on-board, the Envy 13t can't replace a gaming rig, but it can play videos and run less-demanding titles.
-When we fired up the Dirt 3 racing game, HP's laptop managed a strong frame rate of 48 fps, which is nearly 20 percent above the category average.
-However, the XPS 13 and Spectre 13 both offered well above 50 fps while the Surface Laptop screamed to a rate of 68 fps.
+When we fired up the Dirt 3 racing game, HP's laptop managed a strong frame rate of 48 fps, which is more than playable.
+However, the XPS 13 hit 57 fps and the Surface Laptop 2 reached 82 fps.

 If you're heading to work or school, the Envy 13t can tag along while you leave its charger at home.
 The laptop lasted a strong 9 hours and 46 minutes on the Laptop Battery Test, which involves continuous surfing over Wi-Fi.
-That time is an hour and 20 minutes longer than the category average, about 45 minutes ahead of the Surface Laptop and 3 hours and 45 minutes longer than the Spectre 13.
-The MacBook Air lasted about 40 minutes longer than the Envy while the XPS 13 blew away the field with a time of 16:05.
+That's better than the Surface Latop 2 (9:22) and MacBook Air (9:32), but the Dell XPS 13 lasted a much longer 11:59.